Geeks in Phoenix

 Disconnect external devices

-If your desktop computer is not starting up, it could be due to an external device connected to it having failed.
+If your desktop computer is not starting up, it could be due to a failed external device connected to it.
 Disconnect all external devices, including USB drives, external hard drives, and printers.
 Try booting up your desktop computer again and see if it works.

 Check the power connection